 The Parc is a great way to fill in half a day with kids, although it is probably most enjoyable in the sunshine.
 Entrance is €14 for adults, €9 for young people, and free for children under the age of four, but if you were expecting wet weather then pay the extra €8 and your tickets become a two-park ticket with entrance to the Aquarium (about 4-5km away).

 James loved the horse ride the best of everything in the Parc.
+This motorised ride was a huge hit!
 It’s a knight’s horse that runs along a track, but the horse moves up and down as it travels, so it feels like it’s trotting.

 They did, of course, enjoy the little horse and dragon in the playground.
 After we’d had a play, James and I went and got lost in the Labyrinth.